Everyone

 Employee behaviour away from work

-In some circumstances, an employee’s behaviour outside of work, including on social media, can lead to disciplinary action or dismissal for misconduct.
+In some circumstances, an employee’s behaviour outside of work, including on social media, can lead to disciplinary action or When an employer removes an employee from their job, for example, as a result of misconduct or redundancy.

 When an employer can take action